Skip to Main Content

 Background

 In Fall 1996, the Academic Senate for California Community Colleges (ASCCC) passed Resolution 16.2.0 recognizing that information competency skills are integral to student achievement and success.
-Following in January 2000, the Association of College and Research Libraries (ACRL) published Information
+In January 2000, the Association of College and Research Libraries (ACRL) published Information

 • Determine the nature and extent of information needed and identify a variety of types and formats of potential sources of information.